 Assessment MethodsProject, Written Activities, Portfolio

 MaterialsStudents will need to buy their own workbooks and stationary.
 Melbourne Polytechnic recommends they buy a calculator and a dictionary.
 The Institute will supply photocopied worksheets.
 Students will also have access to a wide range of services and facilities at the school such as vocational counselling, library facilities and language labs.

 Entrance RequirementsThere are no limitations to entry based on age or educational background.
 You will be interviewed before placement in the program.
 Contact the Foundation Studies department to arrange an interview time and date.

 Pathways to further studySuccessful completion of this course will enable you to study a wide range of courses at a higher level such as Bridging science, VET or Tertiary studies.
-It is possible for a student to complete the certificates through a combination of educational providers and a Statement of Attainment will be issued for any finished modules when a course is not completed.

 Career PathwaysThis course is the first step in improving language, literacy and numeracy skills needed to improve your employability skills or to start working towards your dream career.

 The hours displayed are nominal, actual classroom hours delivered may differ.
 Please contact the department for the latest student contact hours information.